 Bollywood has gotten in on gambling movies too over the years though, and while the hits haven’t been as well known internationally, there have been some very enjoyable films.
-These, as far as we’re concerned, are the best of the Bollywood casino films.
+We are yet to see a Bollywood movie about online casino.
+These, as far as we’re concerned, are the best of the Bollywood casino and gambling movies.

 Jannat may actually be the film on this list that was best received by critics.
 Directed by Kunal Deshmukh, it stars Emraan Hashmi as Arjun, an industrious gambler and con-man who attempts to become rich quickly in order to earn the hand of Zoya (Sonal Chauhan).
 Arjun starts off playing card games to make money, but it winds up being more of a high-stakes gambling drama (and a romance) than strictly a casino film.
 Ultimately the movie is perhaps best remembered for its extraordinarily successful soundtrack, though from a film soundtrack, as one review noted, Emraan Hashmi makes it work.

 Gambler is a little bit dated by this point, and wasn’t quite as much of a critical success as Jannat, though it is generally beloved by audiences.
 It was directed by Amarjeet and features a fairly classic, straightforward gambling storyline.
 The protagonist, Raja (Dev Anand) plays an orphaned boy being raised by a criminal named only Master (Jeevan), who basically teaches him the ins and outs of card gaming in the hopes of turning him into a sort of minion.

 Raja learns well enough to start his own business playing cards and earning a good amount of money, and ultimately pursues the woman of his dreams, Chandra Gangaram (Zaheeda), before being caught up on a crime.
 This film accomplishes what all the best gambling movies do, which is that it blends the feeling of a high-stakes game with the real-life happenings in the plot.